Duncanian/Book-A-Meal-1/README.md

 5. Navigate to [http://localhost:5000](http://localhost:5000)

-At the / endpoint you should see Hello world displayed in your browser.
+At the / endpoint you should see Welcome to Book-A-Meal API displayed in your browser.

 ## Endpoints